Planning your arrival

 Fee-paying master's and bachelor's students (including those receiving scholarships) are guaranteed accommodation with KI housing, but must still apply for this via KI housing's website as soon as they have received their notification of selection results.
 EU/EEA and Swedish students must arrange for accommodation in Stockholm on their own.

-It is very important to start looking for and signing up for lists of accomodation as soon as possible after receiving your notification of acceptance.
+It is very important to start looking for and signing up for lists of accommodation as soon as possible after receiving your notification of acceptance.
 Exact semester dates can be found on our Academic calendar page.

 Before arriving in Sweden, you need to review your insurance coverage.
 In order to be fully covered, all students are strongly advised to take out their own insurance for illness and accidents.
 Most insurance companies require you to have insurance before you leave your home country so please read the instructions carefully.